 Preparations for Easter, and for Passover.
 In the northern hemisphere, the turning of seasons and changeable weather of springtime.
-Earth Day on its way.
 Flowering of the earth after winter’s sleep.
-All of these are part of the contrasts, changes, and celebrations in the spring time of the year.
+Allpart of the contrasts, changes, and celebrations in the spring time of the year.

-Here’s a quiet moment of such contrasts, wild flowers and a stone wall in spring in Donegal, in the far northwest of Ireland.
+Here’s a quiet moment of such contrasts, wild flowers and a stone wall neighboring each other in spring in Donegal, in the far northwest of Ireland.

-In his song called The Wild Flowers John Spillane, who comes from Cork in Ireland, says
+In his song called The Wild Flowers John Spillane, who comes from Cork, further south in the island of Ireland, says

 ‘Twas the wild flowers I admired